pdbpp/pdbpp/README.rst

   Determine whether pdb++ starts in sticky mode or not.

 ``line_number_color = Color.turquoise``
   The color to use for line numbers.

+  (Note: Color.* are taken from fancycompleter so remember to import this module first.)

 ``filename_color = Color.yellow``
   The color to use for file names when printing the stack entries.

+  (Note: Color.* are taken from fancycompleter so remember to import this module first.)

 ``current_line_color = "39;49;7"``
   The SGR parameters for the ANSI escape sequence to highlight the current